geoffreylitt/wildcard-onward-paper/paper.md

 ### Types of table adapters

-Here we describe in more detail the table adapters which we have implemented in Wildcard to power the customizations shown in [@sec:examples].
+Here we describe in more detail the table adapters that we have implemented in Wildcard to power the customizations shown in [@sec:examples].

 **DOM scraping adapters** are the essential component that enables Wildcard to interface with an existing website UI.
-In addition to the standard web scraping problem of extracting a table of data from the DOM, a scraping adapter must also manipulate the DOM to re-order rows, edit form entries, and inject annotations as the table is edited.
+In addition to the standard web scraping problem of extracting a table of data from the DOM, a scraping adapter must also manipulate the DOM to reorder rows, edit form entries, and inject annotations as the table is edited.

 Because each website has unique content, we rely on programmers to create a DOM scraping adapter for each individual website to make it available for customization in Wildcard.
-To make this approach viable, we have built library functions that make it as easy as possible to implement a scraping adapter, only requiring the programmer to implement the minimal site-specific parts.
-The programmer writes a single scraping function which uses CSS selectors and DOM APIs to extract and return relevant elements from the page.
+To make this approach viable, we have built a library of functions that make it easy to implement a scraping adapter, requiring the programmer only to implement the minimal site-specific parts.
+The programmer writes a single Javascript function which can use standard scraping techniques like CSS selectors and DOM APIs to extract relevant elements from the page.
 The library functions then wrap this function to implement the rest of the needed functionality; for example, when the table is sorted, we find the DOM elements corresponding to the rows in the table, remove them from the page, and then reinsert them in the new order.

 An **AJAX scraping adapter** intercepts AJAX requests made by a web page, and extracts information from those requests.
 When available, this tends to be a helpful technique because the data is already in a structured form, and often includes information not shown in the UI.
-As with DOM scraping adapters, we have made it as easy as possible for programmers to create site-specific AJAX scraping adapters.
-A programmer writes a function which specifies how to extract data from an AJAX request, and the framework handles the details of actually intercepting requests and calling the programmer-defined function.^[So far we have only implemented AJAX scraping in the Firefox version of Wildcard, since Firefox has convenient APIs for intercepting requests.
+As with DOM scraping adapters, we have made it easy for programmers to create site-specific AJAX scraping adapters.
+A programmer writes a function that specifies how to extract data from an AJAX request, and the framework handles the details of intercepting requests and calling the programmer-defined function.^[So far we have only implemented AJAX scraping in the Firefox version of Wildcard, since Firefox has convenient APIs for intercepting requests.
 It appears possible to implement in Chrome as well, but we have not finished our implementation.]

 The **local storage adapter** simply stores a table of data in the browser.
-As shown in the example use cases, this can be useful for privately persisting annotations, without needing to upload them to a web service.
+As shown in the example use cases, this can be useful for persisting annotations in a private way, without  uploading them to a web service.

 ### Future Adapters

 We have designed the table adapter API to be general enough to support other types of useful adapters in the future.
-Here are three examples of future possibilities:
+Here are two such possibilities:

 **Integrated website adapters**: A key benefit of the table adapter abstraction is that Wildcard is not coupled to web scraping as the only means for integrating with existing sites, but can also accommodate first party developers adding support directly into their own websites.
-A DOM Scraping table adapter could be swapped out for an "integrated website adapter" which directly accesses the internal state of the application, without needing to extract it from the UI.
+An "integrated website adapter" installed by the developer could directly accesses the internal state of the application, providing the same functionality as a DOM scraping adapter but in a more robust way.

 With the advent of rich frontend web frameworks, structured application state is now often available in the web client.
-We suspect it is possible to create plugins for frontend frameworks which expose structured state to Wildcard with minimal effort from the application developers.
-For example, we have created an initial prototype of a plugin for the Redux state management library, which represents the  state of a user interface as a single object.
-To configure an integrated website adapter for such an existing application, the user simply specifies two functions.
-The first one projects the centralized application state into a table, and define handlers for how data edits to the table should affect the state.
+We suspect it is possible to create plugins for frontend frameworks that expose this state to Wildcard with only minimal effort from the application developers.
+To test this hypothesis, we have created an early prototype of a Wildcard adapter for the Redux state management library, and used it with the TodoMVC todo list application.
+To install the adapter, the programmer only needs to make a few small changes to their app:

+_Exposing a table_: In Redux, app developers already represent the state of a user interface as a single object.
+To expose a table of data, the developer simply writes a function that maps the state object to a table.
+_Editing data values_: The developer defines how edits to records in the table should map to edits in the state object.
+_Sorting/filtering the UI_: The developer inserts an additional data processing step before the state object is rendered in the UI, so that Wildcard can apply sorting and filtering.
+_Annotations_: The developer adds additional React components managed by Wildcard into their UI tree, which render additional data as annotations.

+In certain types of software, customizability is often touted as a key selling point.
+An integrated website adapter would provide a way for developers to integrate with an existing ecosystem of formulas and customization tools, without needing to build all that functionality from scratch.

-**Shared storage adapter**: It would be useful to share user annotations between people and across devices—for example, collaboratively taking notes with friends on a list of options for places to stay on Airbnb.
+**Shared storage adapter**: It would be useful to share user annotations among users and across devices—for example, collaboratively taking notes with friends on options for places to stay on Airbnb.
 The existing Local Storage Adapter could be extended to share live synchronized data with other users.
-This could be achieved through a centralized web server, or through P2P connections which might provide stronger privacy guarantees.
+This could be achieved through a centralized web server, or through P2P connections that might provide stronger privacy guarantees.

-**Third party API data adapter**: Currently, the main mechanism for including data from web APIs in Wildcard is using spreadsheet formulas.
-However, a web API could also be wrapped to expose a table API that would dynamically create tables in response to queries.
-For example, when fetching walkability scores for many GPS locations, the query engine could request a table of walkability scores for various pairs of latitude and longitude, and the table adapter could dynamically perform API queries to populate a result table. (_todo: make a stronger case for why this is useful or better than formulas_)

-(_note: another ordering for the adapters could be by function.
-First, DOM, AJAX, and Redux, which all integrate with the original app.
-Then, Local Storage, Shared Storage, API, which are all about adding functionality to the site.
-This might make more logical sense, but it risks confusing what's already been done and what's a future possibility.
-The current order seems good enough?_)

 ## Query engine

 The query engine is responsible for coordinating across multiple table adapters.
 It joins data across multiple tables and creates a single result table which is shown to the user through the editor.
 It also handles all user interactions and routes appropriate messages to each table adapter.

-First, every query involves a primary DOM scraping table adapter which associates records in the result with elements in the application's user interface.
-At minimum, the primary table adapter needs to return record IDs and have the ability to manipulate the application's UI.
+Queries are processed in three steps.
+First, the query invokes a primary DOM scraping table adapter that associates records in the result with elements in the application’s user interface.
+At minimum, the primary table adapter needs to return record IDs and have the ability to manipulate the application’s UI.
 It can also optionally return data about each record.

-Next, additional tables (AJAX data, local storage data) are left joined by ID. (*todo: discuss IDs here?*) Finally, the result table can be sorted and filtered by any column.
+Next, additional tables (AJAX data, local storage data) are left-joined by ID.
+Finally, the result table can be sorted and filtered by any column.

-One way to think of this model is a tiny constrained subset of the SQL query model.
-We've found that this simple model has proven sufficient for meeting the needs of customization in practice, and minimizes the complexity of supporting more general and arbitrary queries.
-But because it fits into the general SQL paradigm, it could theoretically be extended to support more types of queries.
+This query model can be viewed as a tiny (and rather constrained) subset of the SQL query model.
+Despite its simplicity, this simple model has proven sufficient for meeting the needs of customization in practice, and minimizes the complexity of supporting more general and arbitrary queries.
+But because it fits into the general paradigm of relational queries, it could theoretically be extended to support a wider range of queries.

 The query engine is also responsible for executing formulas.
-We have built a small language resembling the formula languages in visual query tools like SIEUFERD.
-As in those tools, and unlike in spreadsheets, formulas automatically apply to an entire column of data, and can reference columns rather than only specific cells.
+We have built a small formula language resembling the ones used in visual query tools like SIEUFERD.
+As in those tools, and unlike in spreadsheets, formulas automatically apply across an entire column of data, and reference other column names instead of values on specific rows.
+For example, the user would write `=price * 2` to create a column with a value derived from a price attribute.
+This is more convenient than needing to copy-paste a formula across an entire column as in spreadsheets, and none of our customization use cases have uncovered a need for writing different formulas on different rows of the table.

 ## Table editor